JadenFurtado/security_writeups/README.md

 Currently into hacking web based tech, but I am moving into network security and Machine level binary exploitation.
 These are some of my writeups on some interesting hacks that I have been able to do over the years.
 Enjoy :)

+<b>Please note: I do not support or endorse any criminal activity.
+DO NOT abuse any of the knowledge that I am sharing!</b>

 ## Links to My writeups:

 ### <a href="https://github.com/JadenFurtado/security_writeups/tree/main/the_bet">The bet</a>